Each year, thousands of people face serious injury and death because of defective products.

 Companies make too much money to bypass the necessary safety testing and measures that are put in place to protect consumers.
 Victims of defective products do NOT deserve to have their trust abused by these irresponsible companies.

 If you or a loved one have been injured by a defective product, you need the experienced and skilled team of Hare, Wynn, Newell & Newton, LLP.
-Our Kentucky product liability attorneys have a thorough knowledge of state and federal product liability laws, and will be more than capable of helping you pursue legal action against those who harmed you.
+Our personal injury lawyers in Kentucky have a thorough knowledge of state and federal product liability laws, and will be more than capable of helping you pursue legal action against those who harmed you.
 We are confident in our ability to help you secure a considerable settlement from these negligent parties.

 Types of Product Liability Claims Hare, Wynn, Newell & Newton, LLP Covers